Recycle Christmas trees in Sacramento, El Dorado, Placer and Yolo counties

 Cameron Park Community Services District residents may drop off trees through Jan.
 31 at Cameron Park Lake, 2989 Cambridge Road, in the lower gravel parking lot, between 7 a.m. and dusk.
 The trees will be chipped and used in Rasmussen Park.

-El Dorado Hills residents can take advantages of a Christmas tree recycling and chipping event from 9 a.m. to 3 p.m.
-Jan.
-7, and 9 a.m. to noon Jan.
+El Dorado Hills residents can take advantage of a Christmas tree recycling and chipping event from 9 a.m. to 3 p.m.
+Saturday and 9 a.m. to noon Jan.
 8 at the Community Park.
 Cash donations will be accepted for use for the Community Supporting Youth Fund.
-Trees also may be taken to the Recycling Center at 4421 Latrobe Road, or the Material Recovery Facility in Diamond Springs.
+Trees also may be taken to the Recycling Center at 4421 Latrobe Road or the Material Recovery Facility in Diamond Springs.
 For curbside pickup, trees should be cut into small pieces and placed in the green-waste cart for green-waste collection week.

-Northwest County residents with Sierra Disposal Service will received curbside tree collection for no additional charge.
+Northwest county residents with Sierra Disposal Service will receive curbside tree collection for no additional charge.

 Yolo County